Codewitheyezyc/kudaa-app/README.md

 This project is proudly developed by the Creed Tech community.
 Our mission is to build, innovate, and grow together as developers by working on real-world projects.

+## Javascript developers

+There is a javascript file called **data.js** this file contains data that will be used in this application

+**Things to be created**

+1. Create a username for every account owner.
+2. create the balance of every user.

+Also calculate the interest of every account holder:
+1.If balance is below 50000, no interest.
+2. If balance is between 50000 and 75000 interest rate 0.5.
+3. If balance is 100000 interest is 1.
+4. If balance is 200000 and above 2.